#220: Willow Park

 3350 Southeast Marine Drive

 You take a path through a wooded area with a dramatic descent, making it look very impressive on first blush, but at the bottom it’s mostly marshy weeds.
-Accessing the path on the high north side is only possible with stairs, and leaving on the low south side requires inching along a narrow, dangerous path right next to a busy road for 20 metres or so.
+Accessibility is a big problem: accessing the path on the high north side is only possible with stairs, and leaving on the low south side requires inching along a narrow, dangerous path right next to a busy road.

 The city said a long-term strategy was to establish a functional ecological corridor to connect this with the much larger and much better Everett Crowley Park.
 That would be nice.